-\textbf{Contribution of two-factor combination.} Since accumulation experiment suggests that the contribution of combined factors is not additive, we further evaluate pairwise combinations in Table~\ref{two_factors}.
-The results show that combining Reproduction Test, Edit Location, and API Usage yields substantially larger improvements than any single factor alone, indicating that jointly improving multiple factors is more effective than optimizing them in isolation.
+\textbf{Contribution of two-factor combination.} Since the accumulation experiment suggests that combined-factor contributions are not additive, we further evaluate pairwise combinations in Table~\ref{two_factors}.
+The results show that combining Reproduction Test, Edit Location, and API Usage yields substantially larger gains than any single factor alone, indicating that improving multiple factors jointly is more effective than optimizing them in isolation.